firoagni/ai-development-tutorials/ai_solution_building_guide.md

 ### Recent Improvements: The Code Generation Approach

-Recent LLM implementations have developed a more promising strategy, called **code interpreter**, for handling data analysis.
-Instead of trying to multiply 456 × 789 in their head, LLMs can now recognize that this is a calculation problem and can write a **Python script** to do the math for them.
+Recent LLM implementations have developed a more promising strategy called "code interpreter" for handling data analysis.
+Instead of trying to multiply 456 × 789 in their head, LLMs can now recognize that this is a calculation problem and can write a **Python script** to run the math.

 AI writing code, however, has its own challenges:
 - The AI must first recognize that a problem requires computational analysis rather than language-based reasoning.